tufcoder/dotnet-UnitTestsDemo/README.md

 git clone git@github.com:tufcoder/dotnet-UnitTestsDemo.git UnitTestsDemo
 ```

-You will see the project structure following the ==Clean Architecture==.
+You will see the project structure following the **Clean Architecture**.
 It's just a simple template.

 ```text